 I tell my pupils to explain their working to somebody who is blind, and this stops explanations such as “yeah, just move that 1 down here” and replaces them with “move one ten to the hundreds column”.
 This helps them to focus on the mathematical process of what they are doing, rather than relying on simple visual memory of completing similar problems.

 3. Work 1-to-1 with pupils that are lacking in confidence

-For pupils lacking confidence, try to firstly build their confidence with some 1-to-1 work where possible – even if only for one lesson – to help them to really get a handle on where their strengths and weaknesses are.
+For pupils lacking confidence, teachers should try to firstly build their confidence in maths with some 1-to-1 work where possible – even if only for one lesson – to help them to really get a handle on where their strengths and weaknesses are.
 If you feel it is comfortable to do so, depending on the full makeup of your class, you may wish to share strengths and weaknesses across the class with everyone once you have built individual confidence.
 This could then get away from the idea of those “best” and “worst” in the class overall.

 “We focused on using Third Space to boost girls’ confidence in Maths.
 We achieved 80% in our Maths SATs and all of our Third Space pupils exceeded expectations.”